treasure-data/treasure-boxes/tool-box/job-monitoring/README.md

-# Query Monitoring
+# Job Monitoring
 This workflow retrieves the detail of jobs in status `queued` and `running` every 5 minutes.
 Then, store the result into TD.
-It helps you to understand workloads and query performance.
+It helps you to understand workloads and job performance.

 # Installation